Installing ArgoCD on Kubernetes Cluster with Terraform

 }

-Here is the terraform code for the variable used, also the provider used here, copy paste this into your variable.tf file and provider.tf file
+Here is the terraform code for the variable used, as well as the provider used here, copy and paste this into your variable.tf file and provider.tf file

 variable "eks-name" {